john-s-lin/desert/docs/design/20240409_hermes_architecture/20240409_hermes_architecture.md

 ### 2. Hybrid Priority Queue

 The hybrid priority queue uses a combined metric for `position_score` which takes a weighted sum of all metrics in a `Patient` class.
-At this moment, this weighted sum consists of arbitrary coefficients
+At this moment, this weighted sum consists of arbitrary coefficients.

 ```python
 class HybridTriageQueue: